junxit/us-congress-bills-113/metadata.md

 - 2013-03-21 — Introduced in House
 - 2013-03-21 — Introduced in House
 - 2013-03-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-03-12 — Committee Consideration and Mark-up Session Held.
+- 2014-03-12 — Ordered to be Reported by Unanimous Consent.
+- 2014-03-24 — Considered under suspension of the rules. (consideration: CR H2572-2573)
+- 2014-03-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1376.
+- 2014-03-24 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2572)
+- 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2572)